The ghosts of forgotten things: A study on size after forgetting: Forgetting

 \end{theorem}

-Forgetting a single variable is not a limitation because Lemma~\ref{transitive} tells that forgetting a set of variables can be performed one at time: forgetting $x$ first and $Y \backslash \{x\}$ then is the same as forgetting $Y$.
+Forgetting a single variable is not a limitation because Lemma~\ref{transitive} tells that forgetting a set of variables can be performed one variable at time: forgetting $x$ first and $Y \backslash \{x\}$ then is the same as forgetting $Y$.

 The problem is that forgetting this way may produce non-minimal formulae even from minimal ones.
 For example, {} $A = \{a \vee b \vee x, \neg x \vee c, a \vee c\}$ is minimal, but resolving $x$ out to forget it produces {} $\{a \vee b \vee c, a \vee c\}$, which is not minimal since the first clause is entailed by the second.
-That $A$ is minimal is shown by the {\tt minimize.py} program with the first formula in the {\tt outresolve.py} file.
-The other formulae in that file show similar examples where the formula obtained by resolving out a variable contains a redundant literal or is irredundant although not minimal.
+The proof that $A$ is minimal is long and tedious, and is therefore omitted.
+The formulae in the {\tt outresolve.py} file of {\tt minimize.py} show similar examples where the formula obtained by resolving out a variable either contains a redundant literal or is irredundant although not minimal.

+Since resolving Horn clauses produces Horn clauses, this theorem indirectly shows that forgetting variables from Horn formulae is expressed by a Horn formula~\cite{delg-wass-13}.
+That formula may not be minimal, yet its minimal equivalent formulae cannot be non-Horn: as mentioned in Section~\ref{subsection-resolution}, resolution derives all clauses of all minimal equivalent formulae.

 When a formula comprises two independent parts with no shared variable, forgetting from the formula is the same as forgetting from the two parts separately.
 This property is used in the following hardness proofs that merge two polynomial-time reductions.